Sulayman ibn Abd al-Malik

 After acceding as caliph, Sulayman dismissed his predecessor's governors and generals.
 Many had been handpicked by al-Hajjaj and had led the war efforts which brought the Caliphate to its greatest territorial extent.
 Among them were the conqueror of Transoxiana (Central Asia), Qutayba ibn Muslim, who was killed by his own troops in an abortive revolt in anticipation of his dismissal, and the conqueror of Sind (the western Indian subcontinent), Muhammad ibn al-Qasim, who was executed.
 In the west, Sulayman deposed Musa ibn Nusayr, the conqueror of the Iberian Peninsula (al-Andalus) and governor of Ifriqiya (central North Africa), and had his son Abd al-Aziz, governor of al-Andalus, assassinated.
 Although he continued his predecessors' militarist policies, expansion largely stopped under Sulayman, partly due to effective resistance along the Central Asian frontiers and the collapse of Arab military leadership and organization there after Qutayba's death.
 Sulayman's appointee over the eastern Caliphate, his confidant Yazid, invaded the southern Caspian coast in 716, but withdrew and settled for a tributary arrangement after being defeated by the local Iranian rulers.
 Sulayman intensified the war with the Byzantine Empire, the primary focus of his war efforts, culminating in the 717–718 siege of Constantinople, which ended in a disastrous Arab defeat.

 Sulayman died in Dabiq during the siege.
 His eldest son and chosen successor, Ayyub, had predeceased him.
-Sulayman made the unconventional choice of nominating his cousin, Umar II, as caliph, rather than a son or a brother.
-The siege of Constantinople and the coinciding of his reign with the approaching centennial of the Hijrah (start of the Islamic calendar), led contemporary Arab poets to view Sulayman in messianic terms.
+Sulayman made the unconventional choice of nominating his cousin, Umar, as caliph, rather than a son or a brother.
+The siege of Constantinople and the coinciding of his reign with the approaching centennial of the Hijra (start of the Islamic calendar), led contemporary Arab poets to view Sulayman in messianic terms.